Published February 14, 2026Updated February 25, 202613 min read

 • $14.2 billion in U.S. digital health funding in 2025—up 35% YoY, with AI capturing 54% of all deals

-• Mega deals ($100M+) accounted for 42% of funding—capital is concentrating into the top digital health companies
+• Mega deals ($100M+) accounted for 42% of funding—capital is concentrating into the top companies

-• Benefits navigation is an emerging category with patent-protected healthtech startups covering all employee benefit types
+• Benefits navigation is an emerging category with patent-protected startups covering all employee benefit types

 • 5 IPOs broke the three-year drought, and M&A surged 61% to 195 deals in 2025